somleng/somleng/README.md

 [![Build Status](https://travis-ci.org/dwilkie/twilreapi.svg?branch=master)](https://travis-ci.org/dwilkie/twilreapi)

 Twireapi is an Open Source implementation of [Twilio's REST API](https://www.twilio.com/docs/api/rest) written in Rails.
-You can use Twireapi to swap out Twilio from your application and enqueue calls, send SMS etc using [Adhearsion](http://adhearsion.com/), [FreeSwitch](https://freeswitch.org/) or [Asterisk](http://www.asterisk.org/).
+You can use Twireapi as a drop-in replacement for Twilio and enqueue calls, send SMS etc.

 ## Installation